This is a post about enabling BitLocker on non-HSTI devices with Windows 10 version 1809 and standard user permissions.

 - Windows 10 version 1809 Enterprise and Pro

 - Microsoft Intune

 Older devices can be protected by Intune BitLocker policy now?

 Yes, as long as they are running Windows 10 version 1809.
 The most common problem is that we do not replace all devices in every Windows 10 project to have only latest HSTI compliant devices in the environment.
 We have to support older devices purchased maybe not long ago but not HSTI compliant.
 These devices can now be managed by an Intune device configuration policy to turn on BitLocker silently without administrative permissions as long as the device is a Windows 10 version 1809 device.

 What do we need to do?

-Currently at the time of writing we need two configuration policies.
+Currently at the time of writing we need two configuration policies and the Enrollment Status Page (ESP) must be enabled in the tenant.
 One endpoint protection profile and a custom profile.